-Career: Has started all three contests in 2018 and recorded eight tackles (six solo) and a career-high five passes defensed...Appeared in two games during his rookie year...Totaled seven tackles (five solo) and two passes defensed...Was inactive Weeks 4-9 with a shin injury and was placed on the Reserve/Injured List on Nov.
+Career: Has started all five contests in 2018...Recorded his first career INT in Week 4 and returned it 36 yards for a TD...Has totaled 10 tackles (eight solo), one INT and six passes defensed...Appeared in two games during his rookie year...Totaled seven tackles (five solo) and two passes defensed...Was inactive Weeks 4-9 with a shin injury and was placed on the Reserve/Injured List on Nov.
 13.